 - Evidence of possession or contribution to property acquisition

-Step by Step Process in Family Dispute Cases Involves
+Step by Step Process Involves

-What Law Says About Family Dispute Practice in India
+What Law Says in India

 Personal law statutes govern matrimonial matters for different religious communities.
 The Hindu Marriage Act, 1955, applies to Hindus, Buddhists, Jains, and Sikhs, prescribing grounds for divorce under Section 13 including adultery, cruelty, desertion, conversion, mental disorder, venereal disease, renunciation, and presumption of death.